-2. Evidence

-- 2.1.
+2.1.
 Direction

 - 2.1.1.
-The Council's Medium Term Strategy and Financial Plan, adopted in February 2017, provides council-wide priorities, and these have been developed into some clear outcomes and measures by officers and members.
+The Council's Medium Term Strategy and Financial Plan, adopted in February 2018, provides council-wide priorities, and these have been developed into some clear outcomes and measures by officers and members.
 With regards to the development of Norfolk Futures, which considers seven priorities that the Council is working towards achieving, the Council is leading on, and delivering, changes, and is becoming more strategic with the right attitudes and skills, able to change at pace while shedding cost.
 The Council is continuing to strengthen governance and performance management, which include effective risk management arrangements.
-The overall direction should move towards a reduction in corporate risk scores, wherever possible.

-- 2.1.2.

-Since August 2015 when the responsibility for Strategic Risk Management passed over to the Chief Internal Auditor, a Medium Term Risk Management Strategy 2016-19 has been initiated, and is currently being developed by the Risk Management Officer.
+The overall direction should move towards a reduction in corporate risk scores, wherever possible. - 2.1.2.
+A Medium Term Risk Management Strategy 2016-19 has been initiated, and is currently being developed by the Risk Management Officer.